 Some of the finer privileges of life in Topeka include:

 Capital security: Unlike neighboring cities who must constantly be wary of local businesses packing up shop and heading for supposedly sunnier pastures, Topekans may rest assured that their biggest employer – the State of Kansas capital building – is here for good.
-Factor in a trio of well-established healthcare facilities and four school districts that combine to employ 22 percent of the population, and Topeka stands as one of the Midwest’s more economically stable communities.
+Topeka stands as one of the Midwest’s more economically stable communities.

 Say goodbye to gridlock: Topeka residents spend on average a mere 18 minutes trekking to and from work each day and enjoy one of the state’s more reliable public transportation systems.
-The Topeka Metropolitan Transit Authority may seem meager (at best) to outsiders, but compared to neighboring cities’ bus services, it’s practically the Chicago L. With 15 stops throughout the area and charging as little as $22 for a monthly pass, the Topeka Metro has become an increasingly savvy choice for cost-conscious commuters.
+With 15 stops throughout the area and charging as little as $22 for a monthly pass, the Topeka Metro has become an increasingly savvy choice for commuters.

-No hoot for the night owls: For those who prefer their fun in the sun, Topeka serves up plenty of parks, lakes, museums, a motor sports complex, and a pretty cool zoo.
-The nightlife scene, though, is practically nonexistent, and young, single tenants are better off heading to Lawrence (25-30 miles east) to get their kicks once the sun goes down.
+Entertainment: For those who prefer their fun in the sun, Topeka serves up plenty of parks, lakes, museums, a motor sports complex, and a pretty cool zoo.

 Some Tidbits for Tenants

-If you’re still reading, it means you’ve probably decided Topeka’s charms outweigh its warts (good call!) and you’re ready to find yourself a killer pad.
+If you’re still reading, it means you’re ready to find yourself a killer pad.
 A few pointers to help make your apartment hunting experience silky-smooth:

 Be a bargain shopper: The types of renting specials you’ll come across are pretty much unheard-of in other parts of the Midwest, as even 3 BR units in Topeka are available in the $800 range.
 Studios rarely go for over $400 and quality 1BR and 2 BR units rarely exceed $600-$700.
 And because the number of rental properties outnumbers the number of renters by far, you’ll come across no shortage of leasing options.
 Don’t settle on anything until you’re sure it’s the perfect fit for you.